-The B.A. degree program in economics meets the objectives of students considering various areas of business, including banking and finance, industry, trade, and utilities.
+The B.A. degree program in economics is great preparation for students pursuing careers in various areas of business, including banking and finance, industry, trade, and utilities.
 Majoring in economics is also excellent preparation for graduate study in business, law, or any of the social sciences.
 Many SIUC economics graduates are employed by government agencies at all levels-federal, state, and local.
 Others have been employed by state agencies such as the Illinois Bureau of the Budget.

 NOTE: A sample curriculum follows.
-For specific degree requirements consult the current SIUC Undergraduate Catalog, which can be viewed on-line along with transferable course equivalencies and other information at http://registrar.siu.edu/eval/catalog.htm.
+For specific degree requirements consult the current SIUC Undergraduate Catalog, which can be viewed on-line along with transferable course equivalencies and other information at http://registrar.siuc.edu/catalog/undergraduatecatalog.html>.